machinekoder/Machinekit-FDM-Standard/GCode.md

 Set extruder heater temperature in degrees celsius and wait for this temperature to be achieved.

 #### Multiple Exruders
-Similar to M104 this command supports the additional P parameter for specifying the extruder.
+Similar to M104 this command supports the additional T parameter for specifying the extruder.

-Example: `M109 P1 S100`
+Example: `M109 T1 S100`

 Set the temperature of the device attached to the second temperature sensor to 100 °C and wait for the temperature to be reached.